Claudiomics/azure-database-migration/README.md

 <img width="1433" alt="Screenshot 2024-03-19 at 23 50 58" src="https://github.com/Claudiomics/azure-database-migration/assets/149532217/280f51a9-e96f-4f4a-98d3-30364508b753">

-4. I clicked `Set admin` to assign a Microsoft Entra user or group as the Microsoft Entra admin for the SQL Server and selected my account as the admin for the database and saved my changes.
+4. I clicked `Set admin` to assign a Microsoft Entra user or group as the Microsoft Entra admin for the SQL Server and selected my account as the admin for the database before saving my changes.

  <img width="1438" alt="Screenshot 2024-03-19 at 23 54 40" src="https://github.com/Claudiomics/azure-database-migration/assets/149532217/f70c17d8-4b98-4593-9d05-3fddeead2c20">

-5. Using Azure Data Studio on my VM, I disconnected from my this server and then re-connected using `Microsoft Entra ID- Universal with MFA support` instead of `SQL Login` like before.
+5. Using Azure Data Studio on my VM, I disconnected from this server and then re-connected using `Microsoft Entra ID- Universal with MFA support` instead of `SQL Login` like before.
 7. I added my account by clicking `Add an account` which re-directed me to log in to Azure and then I could successfully connect.
  <img width="1398" alt="Screenshot 2024-03-20 at 00 02 17" src="https://github.com/Claudiomics/azure-database-migration/assets/149532217/ce044b60-5d53-4835-92d7-50eb70793fea">